 What Are Alpha BRAIN® Focus Shot’s Key Ingredients?

 L-Tyrosine.
-This amino acid features in regular Alpha BRAIN® and ABI as well, but we pumped up the dose in Focus Shot to lend even more support for cognitive performance under mental stress.† One study, using large doses relative to bodyweight, shows that it helped military cadets keep their cool and problem-solve during a combat training course,14 while another indicates it may help with memory while multitasking.†15
+This amino acid features in regular Alpha BRAIN® and ABI as well, but we pumped up the dose in Focus Shot to lend more support for cognitive performance.
+One study, using large doses relative to bodyweight, shows that it helped military cadets keep their cool and problem-solve during a combat training course,14 while another indicates it may help with memory while multitasking.†15

 Ashwagandha.
-An adaptogenic herb popular in traditional medicine, ashwagandha has shown very promising results for supporting the body’s stress response.†16 It may also assist with memory and cognitive functions.†17
+An adaptogenic herb popular in traditional medicine, ashwagandha has shown very promising results for supporting the body’s stress response in similar amounts found in AB Focus Shot, as well as higher doses.†16

 Cognizin® Citicoline.
 A naturally-occurring brain chemical, citicoline is essentially “brain food,” helping to maintain levels of neurotransmitters that support attention and focus.†18 When combined with caffeine, it can aid concentration, memory, and sustained attention even further.†19

 Low-Dose, plant-based caffeine.
-In lower amounts, the stimulant found in coffee and tea promotes alertness and focus, but with subjects reporting a more relaxed mood and less nervousness and restlessness than when taking higher doses.†22
+In lower amounts, the stimulant found in coffee and tea promotes alertness and focus, but with subjects reporting a more relaxed mood and less nervousness and restlessness than when taking higher doses, especially when paired with L-theanine.†22

-Alpha BRAIN® Focus Shot is dairy-free, gluten-free, and sugar-free.
-It is keto-friendly, and contains no artificial colors, flavors, or preservatives.
+Alpha BRAIN® Focus Shot is dairy-free, gluten-free, and contains no artificial colors, flavors, or preservatives.

 How Much Alpha BRAIN® Focus Shot Should I Take?